naston70/jeremys-it-lab/26.OSPF-1/other-source/neil-anderson/ospf-advanced.md

 * serial interfaces transmit at 1.544 Mbps by default
 * If you use the 'clock rate 64000' command on s Serial Interface it will physically transmit at 64 Kbps

+#### The 'bandwidth' command

+* Interfaces also have a default bandwidth
+* The bandwidth usually matches the physical transmission rate of the interface
+* The 'bandwidth' setting on an interface does not affect th physical transmission rate -  that is set by the speed or clock rate
+* If a bandwidth of 50 Mbps on a FastEthernet interface is set, it will still transmit at 100 Mbps

+As the **bandwidth** command does not affect speed, what does it do?

+- The command affects software policy on the router, such as which path will be selected by EIGRP or OSPF, or how much bandwidth will be guaranteed to a traffic type by QoS
+- Software policy can be influenced by setting the bandwidth on an interface

+## OSPF Cost Metric